Toyon: The Native Berry Shrub California Gardens Need

 For Santa Cruz County gardeners, toyon offers something increasingly valuable: a beautiful, drought-tolerant, fire-resistant native that provides food for wildlife while requiring almost nothing from you once established.

-Why Grow Toyon in Santa Cruz County
+Why Should I Grow Toyon in Santa Cruz County?

 Toyon is native to our exact region.
 It evolved in California's chaparral and oak woodland ecosystems, which means it's perfectly adapted to our Mediterranean climate of wet winters and dry summers.
 You'll find wild toyon throughout Santa Cruz County, from the sunny ridges of Boulder Creek to the coastal hills of Aptos.